Faculty Success: Faculty Belonging and Inclusion

 Relevance to St. Edward’s University

-Per the St. Edward’s University mission, we are committed to providing educational opportunities for students of varied cultural, religious, educational,, and economic backgrounds.
+In line with St. Edward’s University's mission, we are committed to providing educational opportunities for students from diverse cultural, religious, educational, and economic backgrounds.
 Further, as stated in our Operating Principles, we value the diversity on our campus and commit to understanding and promoting it.
 One particularly salient consideration in meeting these university-wide goals is having a diverse faculty that helps students broaden their national and international perspectives and enhance the possibilities for personal and institutional growth such diversity provides.

 Ways to Get Involved

-“Being a member of a group which holds diversity as a value has added to my complete faculty experience.”
+“Being a member of a group that holds diversity as a value has added to my complete faculty experience.”

 Definitions